aetperf/aetperf.github.io/_posts/2022-10-21-Forward-and-reverse-star-representation-of-a-digraph.md

-Now we are going to used another very common sparse format, called *Compressed Sparse Row (CSR)* or *Compressed Row Storage (CRS)*.
+Now we are going to use another very common sparse format, called *Compressed Sparse Row (CSR)* or *Compressed Row Storage (CRS)*.
 This storage it directly related to the forward star representation of a graph.

 ## CSR format